NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Hekatonkheires Titan.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  The hekatonkheires gains 99 extra reactions on their turn that they can only use to make Attacks of Opportunity.\n"
+    desc: "`pf2:r`  The hekatonkheires gains 99 extra reactions on their turn that they can only use to make Attacks of Opportunity.\n\n* * *\n"

   - name: "Impossible Stature"
     desc: " (aura,illusion,mental,occult) 120 feet.
 Titans warp perception and distance around them to seem even larger and more imposing.
 A creature that enters or begins its turn within the emanation must succeed at a DC 48 Will check save or its movement toward the titan is movement over difficult terrain (greater difficult terrain on a critical failure) for 1 round."